InternLM/lmdeploy/docs/en/restful_api.md

 However, we recommend users try our own api `generate` which provides more arguments for users to modify.
 The performance is comparatively better.

-**Note** please, lmdeploy supports maintaining session histories on the server for `generate` api.
-We disable the feature by default.

-- On interactive mode, the chat history is kept on the server.
-In a multiple rounds of conversation, you should set `interactive_mode = True` and the same `session_id` (can't be -1, it's the default number) to `generate` for requests.

-- On normal mode, no chat history is kept on the server.

 **Note** please, if you want to launch multiple requests, you'd better set different `session_id` for both `/v1/chat/completions` and `/generate` apis.
 Or, we will set them random values.